The tree generated by the ADQL parser tries to follow the syntax of ADQL. Thus, ADQLQuery is splitted in the following main parts:

 constraints are not managed exactly in the same way.
 When a constraint is added

 in this kind of clause, a logical operator must be given.
 It can be done thanks to the

 To get a constraint from this object, you just have to use the classic get(int) function.
 However, the logical operators between constraints must be extracted separately with getSeparator(int).
 If you want the operator after a given constraint whose the index is N, you will call this function with N. For the operator before this constraint, you will extract the separator at N-1.

-A constraint is any logical expression (i.e. a comparison).
+A constraint is any logical expression (e.gd comparison).
 It is represented by the interface ADQLConstraint in the ADQL tree.
-This interface imposes no particular method to implement, but generally, all parameters should be accessible by at least a getter.
+This interface imposes no particular method to implement, but generally, all parameters should be accessible with a getter function.

 Theoretically, in ADQL you will found all standard functions of SQL: mathematics (sqrt, power, abs, cos, sin, ...) implemented by MathFunction, and group functions (count, max, min, ...) by SQLFunction.
 Because the goal of ADQL is to query in specified sky regions, you will also have geometry functions through the class GeometryFunction:

 The IVOA definition of ADQL lets a service include its own functions in the language: then, they are called User Defined Functions (UDF).
 In the ADQL tree, these functions are represented by an implementation of UserDefinedFunction.

 By default, ADQLParser allows any unknown function by asking to the factory to create a UserDefinedFunction for each of them.
 And by default the factory returns a default implementation: DefaultUDF.
 This behavior can however be changed either by extending ADQLQueryFactory (see A.2.
 Factory) or by using DBChecker (see A.3dhecker).

 On the contrary to the other clauses, the clause